 The Boston Architectural College is pleased to announce that Jessi Flynn, a student in the College's Master of Landscape Architecture program, was one of four recipients of the Boston Society of Landscape Architects (BSLA) 2014 Student Scholarship Program.

 Each year, BSLA awards up to four scholarships to landscape architecture students.
-Students are required to be from Maine or Massachusetts and be pursuing an education in landscape architecture from a degree-granting program.
-Alternately, students may be enrolled in an accredited landscape architecture program in Maine or Massachusetts.
-Students are required to submit a personal statement, work samples, two letters of recommendation, and proof of student status (per the ASLA Student Roster).
+Students are required to be from Maine or Massachusetts and be pursuing an education in landscape architecture from a degree-granting program or be enrolled in an accredited landscape architecture program in Maine or Massachusetts.
+Students are required to submit a personal statement, work samples, and two letters of recommendation.
 This year, the BSLA received a record-breaking number of applications to review and consider before selecting the four recipients.

 The complete list of 2014 BLSA Student Scholarship Awardees includes: Jessi Flynn, Boston Architectural College; Yong Uk Kim, Harvard University; Samuel Packer, Northeastern University; and Foad Vahidi, Harvard University.